busycaesar/Auth_APIs/documentation.md

 # Application Documentation

-This document provides a step-by-step guide for setting up and running the authentication API service using Docker and PostgreSQL.
+This document provides a step-by-step guide for setting up and running the Auth API service using Docker and PostgreSQL.

 ## Prerequisites